Sophia Duleep Singh: Later life and activism

 Singh authorised an auction of her belongings, with proceeds benefiting the Women's Tax Resistance League.
 She solicited subscriptions to the cause, and was photographed selling The Suffragette newspaper outside her home and from press carts.
 On 22 May 1911 Singh was fined £3 by the Spelthorne Petty Sessions Court for illegally keeping a coach, a helper, and five dogs and for using a roll of arms.
 She protested that she should not have to pay the licence fees without the right to vote.
 That July a bailiff went to Singh's house to collect an unpaid fine of 14 shillings, which she refused to pay.
 Her diamond ring was then confiscated by the police and auctioned a few days later; a friend bought it and returned it to her.
 In December 1913, Singh was fined £12/10s for refusing to pay licence fees for two dogs, a carriage and a servant.
 On 13 December 1913 she and other WTRL members appeared in court and Singh was again accused of keeping dogs without a licence.
 Singh tried to fall in front of Prime Minister H. H. Asquith's car while holding a poster reading, "Give women the vote!"
 She supported the manufacture of bombs, encouraging anarchy in Britain.
 Despite Singh's activism as a suffragette, she was never arrested; although her activities were watched by the administration, they may not have wanted to make a martyr of her.

 During World War I, Singh initially supported the Indian soldiers and Lascars working in the British fleets and joined a 10,000-woman protest march against the prohibition of a volunteer female force.
 She volunteered as a British Red Cross Voluntary Aid Detachment nurse, serving at an auxiliary military hospital in Isleworth from October 1915 to January 1917.
 She tended wounded Indian soldiers who had been evacuated from the Western Front.
 Sikh soldiers could hardly believe "that the granddaughter of Ranjit Singh sat by their bedsides in a nurse's uniform".

 After the 1918 enactment of the Representation of the People Act, allowing women over age 30 to vote, Singh joined the Suffragette Fellowship and remained a member until her death.
 Her arrangement of a flag day that year for Indian troops generated significant interest in England and New Delhi.
 In September 1919 Singh hosted the Indian soldiers of the peace contingent at Faraday House.
 Five years later, she made her second visit to India with Bamba and Colonel Sutherland.
-Singh visited Kashmir, Lahore, Amritsar, and Murre, where they were mobbed by crowds who came to see their former maharaja's daughters, and this visit boosted the cause of female suffrage in India.
+Singh visited Kashmir, Lahore, Amritsar, and Murree, where they were mobbed by crowds who came to see their former maharaja's daughters, and this visit boosted the cause of female suffrage in India.
 The badge she wore promoted women's suffrage in Britain and abroad.